 For those of you who meet me before 2015, you most certainly know that I was overweight (morbid

 obese would be more accurate).
-Because a lot of people asked me how I lost 60kg in one year and also
+Because a lot of people asked me how I lost 60kg and also

 because I do not really enjoy these discussions I will try to explain here how I did it and how I